-I wanted to talk about getting your fashion site known in the social media circuit.
-Once you have a fashion site and have some great content, you need readers and one of the best ways to attract visitors is social media.
+I wanted to talk about getting your fashion blog known in the social media circuit.
+Once you have started a fashion blog and have published some interesting content, you need to get readers.
+This is where social media networks can help.

 Instagram is growing, has higher engagement than Facebook

 Instagram is a very popular, mobile-first and visual platform.
-It’s actually larger than Twitter.
-More than 300 million monthly active users, 30 billion photos have been shared and 70 million photos are posted there on average every day.
+It’s actually more used than Twitter.
+More than 500 million monthly active users, 4.2 billion likes daily, and more than 95 million photos are posted there on average every day (date from October 2016).

 Despite the growth, Instagram is still much smaller and less noisy than Facebook.
 According to Mike Krieger, the co-founder, people are seeing some 100 photos in their feeds per day.

 On Facebook, people could see more than 1,500 posts per day and the news feed algorithm determines the top 300 to display.
 Instagram has introduced a feed algorithm in June 2016, but still the percentage of people who see and engage with your content on Instagram is higher compared to Facebook.

 A perfect place for you too to get a piece of the action.
 Let’s have a look at how you can get started.

 I have gained almost 11,000 followers on Instagram and have found it to be a huge help for my brand.
 After doing research, some of the top fashion bloggers like The Blonde Salad, Song of Style, Style Scrapbook, Atlantic Pacific etc. all have hundreds of thousands, if not millions, of followers on Instagram.

 That in comparison to their amount of followers on Facebook or Twitter is huge.
 I would say they have about 80% more followers on Instagram.

 You generally upload photos via your phone and not through the internet, which makes Instagram more personal and more of an on-the-go type of app.
 You can really build up a community there with your own profile and spread the word about your content by doing a few simple things.